synlp/RDA-ABSA/README.md

 ### Installation
 Install all required dependencies with: pip install
--scikit-learn       # For text vectorization, topic modeling, and evaluation metrics -transformers       # For Hugging Face models (tokenizers, pre-trained LLMs) -torch              # PyTorch deep learning framework -tqdm               # For progress bars in long-running tasks -numpy              # For numerical operations and array handling -pandas              # For data manipulation and processing
+- scikit-learn       # For text vectorization, topic modeling, and evaluation metrics
+- transformers       # For Hugging Face models (tokenizers, pre-trained LLMs)
+- torch              # PyTorch deep learning framework
+- tqdm               # For progress bars in long-running tasks
+- numpy              # For numerical operations and array handling
+- pandas              # For data manipulation and processing

 ## 🚀 Experimental Workflow